trueos/pcbsd/src-qt5/docs/install.rst

 Installation Progress Screen
 ============================

-Once you select "Yes" to start the installation, a progress screen, seen in :numref:`Figure %s: nstallation Progress Screen <install13a>`, provides a progress bar and messages so that you can watch the installation's progress.
+Once you select "Yes" to start the installation, a progress screen, seen in :numref:`Figure %s: Installation Progress Screen <install13a>`, provides a progress bar and messages so that you can watch the installation's progress.

 .. _install13a: